Conflict happens when expectations don’t match reality. This may be because they are:

 All of us have an internal value set that drives our actions and decisions.
 Some people have a very high value on punctuality, others have a more relaxed attitude towards timeliness.
 For some, keeping their workspace well organised and tidy at all times is important.
 Others may have a much higher tolerance for disorder and are happy to get everything done then tidy up later when they have time.
 Some may be motivated by achievement and success.
 Others may be more interested in making sure everyone feels included and supported.
 Conflict helps us uncover values that we didn’t know were important for ourselves or other people.

-• What is it that makes this important for you?
-How can I better understand why this is important for you?
+- How can I better understand why this is a focus for you?

-Want to know more?
+Want to know more about navigating conflict?
 Let’s talk.
 Click here to contact me